achesak/pastebingtk/README.md

 # About PastebinGTK

-PastebinGTK is a Linux desktop client for the [pastebin.com](http://pastebin.com/) text sharing service.
+PastebinGTK is a desktop client for the [pastebin.com](http://pastebin.com/) text sharing service.

 Among other features, it is able to create, read, and delete pastes, as well as list recent pastes and pastes created by a user.